coolhead/flint-docs/02.grid_configuration/08.trigger_on_demand/docs.md

 ##### Input( XML/JSON )

+This is used to specify:

-Used to specify a JSON Object in case of JSON type input document or a XML document in case of XML type input document.
+- a JSON Object in case of JSON type input document
+- a XML document in case of XML type input document.

 The data in these documents are actual inputs to your Flintbits.

 ![tod-run-flintbit](tod-run-flintbit.png)